AKSW/shacl-shapes/README.md

 # SHACL shape repository

 This repository provides SHACL shapes and shape groups.
 Its purpose is to be a place for collaboration to work on SHACL content together.
-Data of this repository fuels the Schreckl [discovery service](https://schreckl.inspirito.de/) for SHACL shapes and groups.

 ## Contributions welcome!